 The number you came away with in step 2 is the potential difference between your PSLF payment and what you’d need to be paying if PSLF didn’t exist.
 Therefore, if the whole system fell through or the government reneged on the promise they made to you… this is the number you should have been saving to pay off the debt.

-Therefore, the best way to deal with being concerned about PSLF is to verify it will work out in your favor regardless.
+Therefore, if you are asking if you can trust PSLF, the best way to deal with being concerned about PSLF is to verify it will work out in your favor regardless.
 Take the money and invest it in a taxable account at a big mutual fund company (Vanguard, Schwab, Fidelity, etc).

 This serves two purposes.

-One, you can pay off the debt if the government defaults on their promise.
-Two, if the government owns up (like I think they will if you are already in this program), then you have a sizeable taxable account which puts you that much closer to your 10 milestones of financial independence.
+First, you can pay off the debt if the government defaults on their promise.
+Second, if the government owns up (like I think they will if you are already in this program), then you have a sizeable taxable account which puts you that much closer to your 10 milestones of financial independence.

 A taxable account is also a great way to bridge an early retirement.